 Note: Students are required to take a maximum of 34 credits at the 200 level and a minimum of 12 credits at the 400 level or higher in this program.
-This includes core and required courses, but does not include the domain prerequisites or corequisites listed above.
+This includes core and required courses, but does not include the program pre-requisites or co-requisites listed above.